 3. Government Bonds: When you invest in a government bond or gilt, you are lending money to a government in return for interest.

 4. Funds: Instead of buying individual stocks and shares, bonds, or other assets directly, you can invest in a fund.
 A fund pools money from you and other investors, and a specialist fund manager invests it in a variety of assets, including shares, bonds, real estate, and commodities (gold, oil, agriculture).
 Most people, including experienced investors, use funds when investing.
-Examples of funds include index funds, active funds and exchange-traded funds (ETFs).
+Examples of funds include active funds, index funds, and exchange-traded funds (ETFs).

 How to Become an ISA Millionaire